Green-m/green-hat-suite/README.md

 # Green-hat-suite
 -------------------------------------------
-Green-hat-suite is a tool to make meterpreter/shell evade antivirus.
+Green-hat-suite is a tool to make meterpreter evade antivirus.

 Put this green hat on others head.